Pregnancy: A time of witnessing the true power and magnificence of your body—and just how weird it can be.

-Why it happens: Can be caused by increased blood flow to your gums, or changes in your body that make your gums more sensitive to bacteria.
+Why it happens: Pregnancy gingivitis can be caused by increased blood flow to your gums, or changes in your body that make your gums more sensitive to bacteria.

-What can help: Take great care of your teeth and gums, and get to a dentist.
-Dental hygiene is always important. and in pregnancy it's even more so.
-Routine dental care is safe, and can contribute to many health benefits for you and your baby (including improving those pesky bleeding gums).
+What can help: Take great care of your teeth and gums, and see a dentist for your twice-yearly cleanings.
+Dental hygiene is always important—and in pregnancy it’s even more so.
+Routine dental care is safe during pregnancy, and can contribute to many health benefits for you and your baby (including improving those pesky bleeding gums).
 Just make sure to tell your dentist if you are (or could be) pregnant.